aasish-bodapati/ai-companion-v2/VISION.md

-# HealthLog AI Vision & North Star
+# HealthLog Vision & North Star

 ## 🌟 **Our Vision**

-To create the world's first AI-powered fitness tracking platform that connects patterns between your workouts and nutrition, providing tailored guidance that busy professionals can actually trust and use.
+To create a comprehensive fitness and nutrition tracking platform that helps busy professionals log their health data quickly and effectively through an intuitive user interface.

 ## 🎯 **Mission Statement**

-We're building an intelligent fitness tracking platform where busy professionals can quickly log workouts and nutrition, while our AI assistant analyzes their data to provide personalized insights, pattern recognition, and tailored guidance that helps them achieve better results.
+We're building a fitness and nutrition tracking platform where busy professionals can easily log their workouts and meals through a clean, user-friendly interface that makes health tracking simple and sustainable.

 ## 👥 **Target Audience: Busy Professionals**